History of Lithuania

 The Union of Lublin in 1569 created the Polish-Lithuanian Commonwealth - one of the largest states in sixteenth-century Europe and a pioneering experiment in constitutional monarchy and religious tolerance.
 The Warsaw Confederation of 1573, guaranteeing religious freedom, was among the most advanced political concepts of its era.
 The University of Vilnius, founded in 1579, became a foremost centre of learning in Northern Europe.

-Following the Partitions of Poland-Lithuania (1772–1795), Lithuania fell under the Russian Empire.
-Tsarist authorities banned the Lithuanian language in print for four decades.
+Following the Partitions of the Polish-Lithuanian Commonwealth (1772-1795), Lithuania fell under the Russian Empire.
+Tsarist authorities banned Lithuanian publications in the Latin script for four decades; publications in Cyrillic were allowed or promoted.
 Dedicated book smugglers - knygnešiai - risked imprisonment to bring Lithuanian literature across the border, keeping the national identity alive.
 The newspaper Aušra (1883) and the scholar Jonas Basanavičius led a powerful national awakening.

 Independence, Occupation, and Restoration

 On 11 March 1990, Lithuania became the first Soviet republic to declare the restoration of independence.
-Citizens formed the Baltic Way human chain linking Vilnius, Riga, and Tallinn across 700 kilometres.
-Lithuania joined the United Nations in 1991, NATO and the EU in 2004, and the Eurozone in 2015.
+On 23 August 1989, citizens formed the Baltic Way human chain linking Vilnius, Riga, and Tallinn.
+Lithuania joined the United Nations on 17 September 1991, NATO on 29 March 2004, the EU on 1 May 2004, and the euro area on 1 January 2015.